Equipment & Workspace

 Cornell Information Technologies has created a resource page with suggestions for remote employees who may be experiencing internet or cellular service challenges.

-Ergonomics Tips for Working at Home (pdf) and information on how to request a virtual consultation
+- Flyer: Ergonomics Tips for Working at Home (pdf) with information on how to request a virtual consultation

 If you do not typically work remotely, you may experience challenges adjusting to a different environment, especially if you are accustomed to working very physically.
 Build physical movement into your day.